Erudika/scoold/README.md

 - Location-based search and "near me" filtering of posts
 - I18n with RTL language support
 - Reputation and voting system with badges
+- Spaces - groups of isolated questions and users
 - Minimal frontend JS code based on jQuery
 - Modern, responsive layout powered by Materialize CSS
 - Suggestions for similar questions and hints for duplicate posts